-During the period of time the proposed MOU is being considered by the Mayor, City Council, or Council Committees, neither the Association nor Management, nor their authorized representatives, will appear before the Mayor, City Council, or Council Committees nor meet with the Mayor or members of the City Council individually to advocate any addition or deletion to the terms and conditions of this MOU.
-However, this Article shall not preclude the parties from appearing before the Mayor, City Council, or Council Committees nor meeting with the Mayor or individual members of the City Council to advocate or urge the adoption of this MOU.
+During the period of time the proposed MOU is being considered by the Mayor, City Council, or Council Committees, neither the Association nor Management, nor their authorized representatives, will appear before the Mayor, City Council, or Council Committees, nor meet with the Mayor or members of the City Council individually to advocate any addition or deletion to the terms and conditions of this MOU.
+However, this Article shall not preclude the parties from appearing before the Mayor, City Council, or Council Committees, nor meeting with the Mayor or individual members of the City Council or Council committees, nor meeting with the Mayor or individual members of the City Council to advocate or urge the adoption of this MOU.